SeanCarmean/Python-Spotify-Analysis/README.md

 1. Open sourcing the data
 2. Combining data with a .shp file for a more in-depth geographic analysis
 3. Performing regression analysis and applying machine learning
-4. Creating a [Tableau](https://public.tableau.com/app/profile/sean.carmean/viz/SpotifyDataAnalysis_16286423540320/Story1) storyboard with all analysis.
+4. Creating a [Tableau](https://public.tableau.com/app/profile/sean.carmean/viz/SpotifyDataAnalysis_16286423540320/Story1) storyboard with all analysis